• Home

 Benchmarks

 Wisconsin Statutes require all estates to be settled as soon as reasonably possible and without unnecessary delay.
-The Wisconsin Chief Judges have set twelve (12) months as the benchmark for closing probate estates.
-Therefore, probate matters are to be completed within twelve (12) months of filing the opening documentation.
-Each county may have a local or district rule regarding benchmarks, check with the county you are filing the probate in for their specific benchmarks.
+The Wisconsin Chief Judges have set fourteen (14) months as the benchmark for closing probate estates.
+Therefore, the vast majority of probate matters are to be completed within fourteen (14) months of filing the opening documentation.
+Each county may have a local or district rule regarding benchmarks; which may shorten the period.
+Check with the county you are filing the probate in for their specific benchmarks.

 FAQs Related to Probate